juanluidos/appMEAN/README.md

 # appMEAN

-Welcome to the README of appMEAN project!
+Welcome to the appMEAN project!

 ## Introduction